shammun/clim_680_hw/index.md

-# Impact of Indian Ocean Dipole on Temperature in Asia
+# The Effect of Indian Ocean Dipole on Temperature in Asia

 ### Introduction